-- Kyra Willoughby scored her first career goal.
+- Junior forward Nathan Krusko scored his first career game-winning goal.